 The obligations of the Co-Borrowers under the Credit Facility are secured by substantially all of the assets of the Co-Borrowers.
-In addition, the obligations of the Co-Borrowers under the Credit Facility are guaranteed by the Company, Avalon Cable LLC, Avalon Cable Finance Holdings, Inc., Avalon Cable of New England Holdings, Inc. and Avalon Cable Holdings, LLC.
+In addition, the obligations of the Co-Borrowers under the Credit Facility are guaranteed by Avalon Cable of Michigan Holdings, Inc., Avalon Cable LLC, Avalon Cable Finance Holdings, Inc., Avalon Cable of New England Holdings, Inc. and Avalon Cable Holdings, LLC.